-A fee of \$7.00 per credit hour is charged for registrations in excess of 18 hours in the regular semester of the day session, and also in excess of 101⁄2 hours in Cooperative Engineering courses.
+A fee of \$7.00 per credit hour is charged for registrations in excess of 18 hours in the regular semester of the day session, and also in excess of 101⁄2 hours in Coop-erative Engineering courses.
 In the eight week summer term, this fee is applied to registration for more than 9 hours.
 In the six week summer term, this fee is applied to registration in excess of 6 hours.
-If in a regularly prescribed curriculum excess hours are required beyond the normal academic load, this fee will be waived only upon approval of the Dean of the College in which registration is made.
+If in a regularly prescribed curriculum excess hours are required beyond the normal academic load, this fee will be waived only upon compared of the Dear of the College in which prejection is mode.
+No charge upon approval of the Dean of the College in which registration is made.
 No charge will be made for enrolments for credit in band, glee club, debate and orchestra taken in excess of a normal academic load.
 This fee is not subject to refund.